How to negotiate a physician employment contract?

 Physician Employment Contract Agreement Checklist

-Several essential factors must be considered and carefully evaluated when drafting a physician employment contract.
+When drafting a physician employment contract, one must consider several essential factors.
 The physician employment agreement checklist aims to guarantee that the contract protects the physician’s rights and addresses all pertinent issues.

 The following items, among others, ought to be on the checklist: